 Implementing an agreement after hire—in some cases, years later—feels to employees as if the employer changed the terms and conditions of their employment.
 Some will refuse to sign, and you may lose employees you wanted to retain.

-Confidentiality Agreements Case Study About Implementation
+Case Study About Implementation

 In one case in a small cell phone refurbishing company, an employer who refurbished cell phones decided to implement a nondisclosure agreement twenty years after opening and staffing the business.
 The demand was basically, sign the confidentiality agreement or leave.

 The plant's employee morale was mortally wounded and would take several years to improve.
-Several office employees, including a key company leader in their sales organization, had been running phone sale businesses out of their garages for years.
+Several office employees, including a key company leader in their sales organization, had been running phone sales businesses out of their garages for years.

 The company discovered that these employees were legitimately purchasing phones through the sales organization and then, reselling them with a large price increase from their homes.
 When they were asked to sign the new agreement, which prohibited this type of competitive behavior, they decided that they were making more money in their resale businesses.

-They then resigned rather than signing the agreement which would have eliminated their ability to do phone sales from their garages.
+They then resigned rather than signing the agreement which would have eliminated their ability to make phone sales from their garages.
 The employer lost several highly thought of and needed employees over the signing of a confidentiality agreement years after hire.

 And, he was unable to make exceptions because of the need to treat all employees equivalently and fairly.
 The requirement to sign a confidentiality agreement years after hire worked out well for no one.
 Heed the lesson.